jdmonaco/arenas/README.md

-# arenas &mdash; Geometrically-defined environnments for spatial simulations
+# arenas &mdash; Geometrically-defined environments for spatial simulations

 This is a placeholder README.
 More to come!